skip to Main Content

 The Digital Twin Architecture is respecting ‘the 3-pipeline architecture’ pattern:

-1. the feature pipeline
+1. The feature pipeline

-2. the training pipeline
+2. The training pipeline

-3. the inference pipeline
+3. The inference pipeline

-But one of the most important component in our architecture is the entrypoint of the system: the data pipeline
+But one of the most important component in our architecture is the entry point of the system: the data pipeline

 To ensure our feature store stays up-to-date with the data pipeline, we need a mechanism that detects changes at the pipeline’s entry point.
 This way, we can avoid discrepancies like having 100 entries deleted from our RAW Database while the Vector Database lags behind without these updates.

 In the Data Collection Pipeline, data from various digital platforms like Medium, Substack, LinkedIn, and GitHub is extracted, transformed, and loaded (ETL) into a NoSQL database.
-Once this raw data is stored, the CDC pattern comes into play.

 The CDC pattern comes into action after data storage, meticulously monitoring and capturing any changes — insertions, updates, or deletions within the NoSQL database.